CiscoDevNet/ansible-dcnm/README.md

-# ansible-dcnm
+# Ansible Collection - cisco.dcnm

-Ansible collection for the Data Center Network Manager
+An Ansible collection for the Cisco Data Center Network Manager (DCNM)